 We would recommend 0427 boxes for your subscription packages, which have already been used for subscription boxes to great effect by one of our customers, My Ebony Box (pictured below).
 This style of box is a die cut box, which means the net is cut out of a sheet of cardboard by a die, creating a box that can be constructed by slotting it together without the need for tape.
 Needless to say, this vastly improves the presentation of the box itself and gives you much more flexibility with the branding.

-As you can see from My Ebony Box’s example above, there’s a lot that you can do with an 0427 box to make it your own.
-We sell 0427 boxes in 4 different colours - brown, blue, black and white - which you can then customise with printing or labels that show off your brand.
+As you can see from My Ebony Box's example above, there’s a lot that you can do with an 0427 box to make it your own.
+We sell 0427 boxes in three different colours - brown, black and white - which you can then customise with box printing or labels that show off your brand.

 Turning interest into loyalty

 The key to any successful subscription box business is to be able to attract new customers and turn them into loyal brand ambassadors who not only keep coming back for more, but also recommend your services to their friends and social networks.
 The best way to inspire this brand loyalty is to offer your customers exceptional value.

 You should be offering them fantastic products, presented in a fantastic way, that provide customers with an overall service that’s well worth the money they’re paying you each month.
 While the products will often be at the heart of this value, your subscription box packaging can do a lot of work to improve the overall reception of your service, sending a branded message to your customers.